rbartlensky/file-duplicates/README.md

 Features:
  * multi-threaded search
- * interactive removal of duplicates (tried it out a couple of times, but I would still consider it in an alpha stage until I try it out on some larger input)
+ * interactive removal of duplicates
  * skip small files
  * low memory footprint
- * small dependency tree (and fast compile times)
+ * small-ish dependency tree (and fast compile times) ** sqlite is the slowest to compile since we bundle it
+ * hash storage for fast re-runs

 Future goals:
  * more performance optimisations